-147 Order No. 1019 of the Minister of Justice of Georgia on Approval of the Rules for Registration, Financial Declaration Submission, and Monitoring of Organisations Representing the Interests of Foreign Powers, op. cit; See also: Order No. 1016 of the Minister of Justice of Georgia Regarding the Amendment to the Order No. 134 of the Minister of Justice of Georgia (dated 3 May 2016) on Approving the Bylaw of the Legal Entity of Public Law - National Agency of Public Registry, 29 July 2024 (in Georgian), oversight.
+While Order No. 1019 does not explicitly mention any new provisions for accessing CSOs' premises based on objective grounds and appropriate judicial authorisation.
+However, the general expansion of the National Agency of Public Registry's authority to monitor and verify compliance with the law - including the ability to inspect financial and operational records - raises concerns about potential overreach into the operations of CSOs without proper legal oversight.
 It remains critical that any physical access to CSOs' premises is based on transparent and objective criteria, supported by judicial authorisation, to avoid arbitrary interference in CSOs' activities.
-The situation is severe since IDFI's findings148 in this regard reveal an alarming absence of accountability for state violations of privacy.
+The situation is severe since IDFI's findings147 in this regard reveal an alarming absence of accountability for state violations of privacy.
 Despite numerous documented incidents of unlawful surveillance over the years, in 2024, state authorities still have not faced any repercussions and investigations rarely lead to prosecutions.

 Order No. 1019 grants broad monitoring powers to the National Agency of Public Registry, including requesting information from NNLEs and related individuals to verify compliance.
 This broad authority raises questions about the proportionality and legitimacy of surveillance activities, especially in the absence of judicial oversight.
 Order No. 1019 does not mention any requirement for preliminary authorisation issued by an independent judicial authority, which would be a critical safeguard to ensure that any surveillance activities are legitimate and proportionate.
 Order No. 1019 also grants the National Agency of Public Registry broad authority to monitor compliance with the law, which includes inspecting income, revenue, and assets of NNLEs.
-This authority is not limited by clearly defined criteria and lacks specific requirements for obtaining judicial authorisation before accessing sensitive documents or information.
-As such, there is an increased risk of unauthorised access to CSO offices or documentation without appropriate legal procedures, which would infringe on the operational independence of CSOs and potentially deter them from conducting their activities freely and effectively.
+This authority is not limited by clearly defined criteria and lacks specific requirements for obtaining judicial authorisation before